Service times for Shabbat and during the week

 It's located on the stair wall as you go up to Brody Auditorium.

 It's a wonderful way to remember your beloved pet.

 The Men's Chevra Kaddisha is looking for volunteers.

 Participating on the Chevra Kaddisha is the highest form of a mitzvah you can perform.
 You are the last contact the deceased has before the funeral and you are the one who ensures they have a proper Jewish burial.
 It is one of the most rewarding acts you will ever do.
 If you are interested, or have questions, please contact Larry Stein.

-We've just received a new shipment of some beautiful items for the Temple Israel gift shop.
+If you haven't been in our gift shop in a while, do yourself a favor and stop by.
+We have so many beautiful items that are just waiting for a new home.
 Do you need a gift for someone, or maybe just a treat for yourself?
 Come check out what your Temple Israel gift shop has to offer.

 We accept donations for our L'Dor v'Dor section of the gift shop all year long.
 Please consider any of the following items: